-- conjunction with the development target of all required infrastructure delivered with the development in line with the Infrastructure Delivery Plan (or similar). - Amount of funds secured through developer contributions for site related infrastructure and strategic Infrastructure (both on-site and offsite) - target of appropriate level of funding secured to enable delivery of necessary infrastructure (as set out in the IDP). - Number of refusals on the grounds of CS13 - Amount of funds spent on the intended purpose - target of 100% of S106 planning obligations fully complied within agreed time scales.
+- Level of required infrastructure delivered in conjunction with the development - target of all required infrastructure delivered with the development in line with the Infrastructure Delivery Plan (or similar). - Amount of funds secured through developer contributions for site related infrastructure and strategic Infrastructure (both on-site and offsite) - target of appropriate level of funding secured to enable delivery of necessary infrastructure (as set out in the IDP). - Number of refusals on the grounds of LP13. - Amount of funds spent on the intended purpose - target of 100% of S106 planning obligations fully complied within agreed time scales.